OpenSourceBrain/VERTEXShowcase/README.md

-# VERTEXShowcase
+### Showcase project for VERTEX simulator

-An OSB Showcase project to create examples of export from &amp; import to the VERTEX simulator
+An OSB Showcase project for the [VERTEX simulator](http://vertexsimulator.org/) to create examples of export from and import to NeuroML.